enparadigm/sharpsell-documentations/versioned_docs/version-3.x.xx/platform/android/adding-sharpsell-sdk-android.md

 }
 ```

-3. Add the following lines to the app-level `proguard-rules.pro` file if you have one.
+3. if you are using proguard rules in your app please add the below rules to you `proguard-rules.pro` file because it is not a mandatory step.
 ```
 # Flutter
 -keep class io.flutter.app.** { *; }